darrenjl/node-with-react-fullstack-web-development/README.md

 git clone https://github.com/darrenjl/sample-mern-app.git
 ```

-Copy prod.js to dev.js and replace all the keys with your own:
+Copy prod.js to dev.js:
 ```
 cp config/prod.js config/dev.js
 ```

+Replace all the keys in dev.js with your own.
+Also need to replace the Stripe public key in .env.development and .env.production.

 Install all server and client dependencies:
 ```